Master of Education in Curriculum Studies

 - 12h electives selected from graduate courses offered by the School of Education or approved graduate courses offered by other departments or schools

 - EDUC 5113 – Qualitative Research in Education or EDUC 5523 – Quantitative Methods in Educational Research

 - EDUC 5966 – Graduate Thesis

-Please be aware that it is your responsibility to monitor your own program and to ensure that you have met degree requirements.
+Please also be aware that it is your responsibility to monitor your own program and to ensure that you have met degree requirements.